facebookresearch/SpinQuant/README.md

 ## Acknowledgement

 The results reported in the paper is run with the internal LLaMA codebase in Meta.
 We reproduced our experiments with HuggingFace codebase and released code here, which partially based on [HuggingFace transformers](https://github.com/huggingface/transformers), [QuaRot](https://github.com/spcl/QuaRot), [QuIP\#](https://github.com/Cornell-RelaxML/quip-sharp) and [Optimization-on-Stiefel-Manifold-via-Cayley-Transform](https://github.com/JunLi-Galios/Optimization-on-Stiefel-Manifold-via-Cayley-Transform/tree/master).
+SpinQuant is available in [LLMC](https://github.com/ModelTC/llmc/tree/dev_spinquant/configs/quantization/SpinQuant), an Efficient LLM Compression Toolkit.

 ## Contact